-In one of the most tense and decisive election days in recent U.S. history, citizens are heading to the polls today to choose between current Vice President Kamala Harris and former President Donald Trump.
+In one of the most tense and decisive electoral days in recent U.S. history, citizens are going to the polls today to choose between current Vice President Kamala Harris and former President Donald Trump.

-Stay here for live updates on this crucial event, including real-time information on the closing of polls, participation, and initial counts.
+Here is the minute-by-minute coverage of this crucial event, with real-time updates on the closing of polls, participation, and initial counts.

-To view the latest real-time results updates, please refresh this page periodically.
+To see the latest real-time updates on the results, refresh this page periodically.

 Minute by Minute: Tracking the 2024 Presidential Elections in the U.S.

-According to CNN projections, Kamala Harris has 153 electoral votes, while Donald Trump has 211.
-The seven key states are still highly contested and remain undecided.
+According to CNN's projections, Kamala Harris has 153 electoral votes, while Donald Trump has 211 votes.
+The seven key states remain highly contested and have not yet been decided.

 11:24 PM: CNN Projection: Harris wins Oregon